digital-chemistry-laboratory/libconeangle/README.md

 ### cmake

 The shared library can be built and installed with cmake.
+An example worklfow is given below where you need to replace $PREFIX with the desired directory.

 ```shell
 FC=gfortran cmake -B _build -DCMAKE_INSTALL_PREFIX=$PREFIX -DCMAKE_BUILD_TYPE=Release